abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/04-azure-boards.md

    ![](media/E2T3S16.png)

 1. You'll be able to visualize the chart.
-You can explore more by making changes in the chart, and by running multiple test cycles.
+You can explore more by making changes in the chart and by running multiple test cycles.

    ![](media/E2T3S17.png)